drmohundro/drmohundro.github.io/_posts/2012-04-10-code-review-of-randomness.markdown

 ---
+layout: post
-title: Code review of randomness
+title: "Code review of randomness"
 date: 2012/04/10
+category: blog
+---

 Last week, prior to a weekly meeting, one of my team members had the idea to take a few minutes before the meeting to review some code.
 We already do code